jim-at-jibba/dtc/README.md

 ```

 ### File Share

+The output of this command is automatically copied to the clipboard 📋

 > Ephemeral file sharing, the link provided will expire, after a given time or when the file is downloaded.
 Makes use of [https://file.io](file.io)